 1. Electronic Configuration

 The elements of the oxygen family have six electrons in the outermost shell and have the general electronic configuration s ns2 np4.
 The electronic configurations of the oxygen family are given below:

-The ionisation enthalpies of the elements of the oxygen family are less than those of the nitrogen family.
-On moving down the group from oxygen element to polonium element, the ionisation enthalpy or potential decreases.
+The ionization enthalpies of the elements of the oxygen family are less than those of the nitrogen family.
+On moving down the group from oxygen element to polonium element, the ionization enthalpy or potential decreases.

 The elements of the 16th group (chalcogen group) have higher values of electronegativity than the corresponding group 15 elements.
 The electronegativity decreases on going down the group.
 The decrease in electronegativity down the group is due to an increase in the size of the atoms.